amazeeio/docs/local_docker_development/os_x_cachalot.md

     brew update

-Install Docker and Docker machine (if you don't have that yet)
+Install Docker and Docker machine
+(if you have that installed already, make sure you have the newest versions via `brew upgrade docker docker-machine`)

     brew install docker
     brew install docker-machine